azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 ![Indexes Labels](./images/IndexesLabels.png)

 To sum it up images are annotated by boxes, labeled with classes and receive a score to what percentage an object was detected.
-In the following we have 2 Options, either you can run the application locally or you can use a predeployed option and test it with the sample [images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) as previously stated.
+In the following we have 2 Options, either you can run the application locally or you can use a pre-deployed option and test it with the sample [images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) as previously stated.

+## OPTION 1: Use a pre-deployed Application

+If you want, you can test the deployed application under [https://tfjs-objectdetection.azureedge.net](https://tfjs-objectdetection.azureedge.net).

-## OPTION 1: Setup your OWN Application
+## OPTION 2: Setup your own Application

 As prerequisite you should install [Node.js](https://nodejs.org/en/download/) and [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview).